diogoDSN/Bubblenaut/README.md

 ```

 ## Assets
 The assets used in this game are stored in the `archive` directory.
-The game assets have a resolution of 128x128.
+The game assets have a resolution of `128x128px`.
-The background has a width of 540.
+The background has a width of `540px`.

+## Resizing the Window
+This is handled by the `push` library.
+The game is designed to run at a resolution of `540x540px`, but it can be resized to any resolution.